 - Maintain security with continuous monitoring and configurable security.

 28. Sumo Logic

-Sumo Logic’s cloud-native log review that provides analysis and monitoring to allow teams to troubleshoot their application and infrastructure problems.
-This analysis and monitoring gives teams the ability to make decisions based on data that can reduce time allocated towards security investigation and operational issues.
+Sumo Logic’s cloud-native log review provides analysis and monitoring to allow teams to troubleshoot their application and infrastructure problems.
+This analysis and monitoring give teams the ability to make decisions based on data that can reduce the time allocated toward security investigation and operational issues.

 Sumo Logic delivers real-time metrics that teams can then analyze.
 Because this tool is analytic-driven, it becomes easier for companies to establish operational issues so that they can address them and handle these issues appropriately.

 - Use predictive analysis to detect abnormal behaviors early in the process to ensure they do not reach customers.

 - Quickly troubleshoot issues to decrease the amount of support tickets that come through.

 - Use reports to analyze data and detect issues that arise to remediate them appropriately.